Israeli attacks on the Lebanese health sector during the Israel-Hezbollah conflict (2023–present)

-Israeli attacks on the Lebanese health sector during the 2023–2024 Israel–Hezbollah conflict were proportionally more deadly than any other war in the world between 7 October 2023 and 18 November 2024, including the Gaza war and the Russian invasion of Ukraine.
+Israeli attacks on the Lebanese health sector during the 2023–2024 Israel–Hezbollah conflict were proportionally more deadly than any other war in the world between October 7, 2023, and November 18, 2024, including the Gaza war and the Russian invasion of Ukraine.
 According to international humanitarian law, hospitals, the patients they shelter, health professionals, and ambulances cannot be endangered by belligerents.
 This principle applies to services affiliated with armed groups, such as Hezbollah.
 Despite Israel alleging the use of Lebanese medical facilities by Hezbollah for military purposes, several human rights organizations issued condemnations for not providing substantial proof of such use, and for not respecting the protection afforded to sick or injured people treated in these facilities.

-There were 137 Israeli attacks on healthcare in Lebanon according to the World Health Organization, between October 7, 2023, and November 21, 2024.
 226 healthcare workers and patients were killed in attacks against Lebanon, along with 199 injured between October 7, 2023, and November 18, 2024, according to the Healthcare Attacks Monitoring System.
 6% of Lebanese killed in Israeli attacks in Lebanon were rescue workers and emergency medical aid personnel.